You might greet the prospect of hiring a lawyer for your business with one simple thought: What’s that going to cost us?

 But hiring an attorney can save your company money in the long term.
 Here’s how:

-1. An attorney can help you find the appropriate structure for your business
+1. A business lawyer can help you find the appropriate structure for your company

 Are you a partnership?
 A sole proprietorship?
 A limited liability company (LLC)?
 An attorney can help you decide which designation is the most appropriate for your business.